AllanccWang/Practice-on-freecodecamp/README.md

 # Practices
-Practices on software and hardware integration
+## Practices on data analysis, software and hardware integration